analytics-club-iitm/ML-AI/ML_Algos/Linear_Regression/Lin-reg.md

 # Linear Regression

-So yesterday, you would have got to know what Machine Learning is and also a small intro to what Linear regression is.

-Refreshing on what we saw yesterday:

-**Regression** : Whenever we are trying to predict results within a continuous output, meaning we are trying to map some input variables to some continuous function.
-For example: Given the characteristics of a mobile phone, we need to predict the approximate price of the mobile phone.
+Whenever we stumble upon any Machine Learning problem which is Supervised in nature, we categorise it one of two major categories:
+- Regression Problem: In these kind of problems, the variable which we want to predict is continuous in nature.
+For example, Prices of a house, phone, car etc.
+- Classification Problem: In these kind of problems, the variable which we want to predict is categorical in nature.
+For example, detecting if a message is spam or not or finding out which breed a dog belongs to

+Linear Regression is one of the first Machine Learning algorithms you'll learn which addresses Regression problems.

 **Linear regression** :